 PropertyEDGE also gives you a number of other features, including all the information in Protection and Risk Search, data on multiple earthquake risk factors and more.

-If you have questions about how to use PropertyEDGE or how to get accurate results from any of our products, contact our customer service team at 206-217-0101, by email or by clicking here.
+If you have questions about how to use PropertyEDGE or how to get accurate results from any of our products, contact our customer service team at 206-217-0101.
 We are here to help you make the most of our products and work more efficiently.
 We also have self-serve how-to articles in our Help Center.

-Stay tuned for our next post on ZIP codes, where we’ll talk about when — and when not — to use ZIP codes for risk assessment and other business analysis.
+Check out our next post on ZIP codes, where we talk about when — and when not — to use ZIP codes for risk assessment and other business analysis.

 Chris Jansen is WSRB’s GIS Database Administrator.
 He has more than 30 years of experience in GIS and cartography and has managed many data development projects to improve efficient information exchange and accurate business analysis of data.